 If you are looking for a simple, no-fuss coconut cake that is loaded with coconut flavor, you’ve come to the right place.
 This cake is easy to make, and tastes simply amazing!

-With a delicious coconut cream cheese frosting, topped with toasted coconut, this cake is sure to knock it out of the park with ANY coconut lover.
-The flavors are so amazing and tasty that it may just make a coconut convert out of anyone.
+With a delicious coconut cream cheese frosting, topped with toasted coconut, it’s sure to knock it out of the park with ANY coconut lover.
+The flavors are so amazing and tasty that they may just make a coconut convert out of anyone.

 It’s also perfect for summertime!
-It’s cool and full of summer flavor, making it one of our favorite desserts.
+It’s cool and full of summer flavor, making it one of our favorite cake recipes.

 Making homemade coconut cake

-This cake is really simple, but don’t be deterred by having to beat the eggs.
-Don’t worry, I have a few tips!
+This coconut cream cake is really simple.
+Don’t be deterred by having to beat the eggs, I have a few tips!

 DRY INGREDIENTS.
 Whisk together flour, baking powder, baking soda, and salt in a small bowl.
 Set aside.